Galactose-1-phosphate uridyltransferase blood testGalactosemia screen; GALT; Gal-1-PUT

 This is a screening test for galactosemia.

 In normal diets, most galactose comes from the breakdown (metabolism) of lactose, which is found in milk and dairy products.
-About 1 out of 65,000 newborns lack a substance (enzyme) called GALT.
-Without this substance, the body can't break down galactose, and the substance builds up in the blood.
+One out of 65,000 newborns lack a substance (enzyme) called GALT.
+Without this substance, the body cannot break down galactose, and the substance builds up in the blood.
 Continued use of milk products can lead to:

 This can be a serious condition if not treated.